Canon T6i vs Nikon D5200

 It is notable that the T6i offers wifi support, while the D5200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6i and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6i and D5200 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Is the Canon T6i better than the Nikon D5200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.